 Who can get the free B&Q stuff?

-If you’re an individual, you’re out of luck, you need to be part of a group that is going to use the stuff for good.
+If you’re an individual, you’re out of luck, you need to be someone that is going to use the stuff for the good of others.

 Eligible groups include: